python/mypy/docs/source/kinds_of_types.rst

 Requiring ``get()`` everywhere would be too cumbersome.
 (Note that you are free to use ``get()`` with total TypedDicts as well.)

+Totality also affects structural compatibility.
+You can't use a partial TypedDict when a total one is expected.
+Also, a total typed dict is not valid when a partial one is expected.

 Class-based syntax
 ------------------

-You can use an alternative, class-based syntax to define a TypedDict in Python 3.6:
+Python 3.6 supports an alternative, class-based syntax to define a
+TypedDict:

 .. code-block:: python